|

 called "The Bravest of the Brave."

-Reading: Ordinary Heroes: A Tribute
+Recommended Reading: Ordinary Heroes:

-Human Spirit (Hardcover).
-Description: This collection of moving black-and-white photographs of recipients
+the Everyday Human Spirit (Hardcover).
+Description: This collection of moving black-and-white photographs of recipients of the Medal of Honor shows not the glory of war,

-of the Medal of Honor shows not the glory of war, but the underlying spirit and humanity of true heroism.
-Forty-eight portraits
+but the underlying spirit and humanity of true heroism.
+Forty-eight portraits are combined with comments, observations, and

-are combined with comments, observations, and statements from the recipients of America's
+statements from the recipients of America's

 highest military honor.
 Continued